-The most common bacteria that causes perichondritis infection is Pseudomonas aeruginosa.
+The most common type of bacteria that causes perichondritis infection is Pseudomonas aeruginosa.

-A painful, red ear is the most common symptom.
-At first the infection will look like a skin infection (cellulitis), but it quickly worsens and involves the perichondrium.
+A painful, swollen, red ear is the most common symptom.
+At first, the infection will look like a skin infection, but it quickly worsens and involves the perichondrium.

 The redness usually surrounds an area of injury, such as a cut or scrape.
-There may also be fever, and -- in more severe cases -- fluid draining from the wound.
+There may also be fever.
+In more severe cases, fluid will drain from the wound.

 Exams and Tests

-Perichondritis is diagnosed based on the person's medical history and by looking at the ear.
+Diagnosis is based on the medical history and examination of the ear.
 If there is a history of trauma to the ear and the ear is red and very tender, then perichondritis is diagnosed.
 There may be a change in the normal shape of the ear.
 The ear may look swollen.